Isaacwilliam4/IsaacLab-Final_Project/source/isaaclab_tasks/isaaclab_tasks/direct/yahboom/README.md

 # Yahboom Obstacle Avoidance Task

-This directory is part of the repository
+This README is part of the repository IsaacLab-Final_Project and is found at `IsaacLab-Final_Project/source/isaaclab_tasks/isaaclab_tasks/direct/yahboom`
-`IsaacLab-Final_Project/source/isaaclab_tasks/isaaclab_tasks/direct/yahboom`
 and contains the Yahboom obstacle avoidance task built on NVIDIA Isaac Lab.